ndhays/redux-cablecar/README.md

 `--> CLIENT store dispatches action --> middleware --> CLIENT/SERVER simultaneously`

 # Development
-Download and run `yarn`.
+Download and run `npm install`.

-You can link the package locally with `yarn link` and use `yarn run watch` to update package changes.
+You can link the package locally with `npm link` and use `npm run watch` to update package changes.

 Pull requests welcome.

 # Tests
-`yarn test`
+`npm test`

 ## License